vincentarelbundock/Rdatasets/doc/Ecdat/rst/USGDPpresidents.rst

 supported by the rapid decline in unemployment during the war.

-However, no comparable growth spurts in GDP per capita catch the eye in a plot of log(GDP per capita) from 1790 to 2015, whether associated with a war or not, using data from Measuring Worth.
+However, no comparable growth spurts in GDP per capita catch the eye in a plot of ``log(GDP per capita)`` from 1790 to 2015, whether associated with a war or not, using data from Measuring Worth.
 The only other features of that plot that seem visually comparable are the economic disaster of Herbert Hoover's presidency (when GDP per capital fell by 10 percent per year, 1929-1932), the impressive growth of the US economy during the first seven years of Franklin Roosevelt's presidency (6.4 percent per year, 1933-1940), and the post-World War II recession (when GDP per capita fell by 7.9 percent per year, 1945-1947).
-(NOTE: The web site for Measuring Worth, ``https://measuringworth.com/`` still works, but is not currently maintained to current internet security standards.
-Therefore, the link is provided here in text but not as a not link.)
+(NOTE: The web site for Measuring Worth, ``https://measuringworth.com/`` still works, but has not always been maintained to current internet security standards.
+Therefore, the link is provided here in text but not as a link.)

 Closer inspection of this plot suggests that the US economy has generally grown faster after FDR than before.
 This might plausibly be